oxidane/tmuxomatic/README.md

 	1111111111111111111111111bbbbllllnnnn
 	1111111111111111111111111bbbbllllnnnn

-**Flex is in development, and this tutorial is a work in progress** **TODO: split, rename, swap, mirror, drag, delete, insert**
+**NOTE: Flex is in development, and this tutorial is a work in progress**

+**TODO: split, rename, swap, mirror, drag, delete, insert**